 I grew up in Murray, Iowa.
-My grandfather had horses and he and my parents always made sure I had horses and ponies to ride.I can remember helping Mr. Todden, a retired US Calvary officer break horses.
-Mr. Todden would work unbroken horses on a lunge line from the ground.
-When he had them ready for a rider he would stop by my dad’s filling station and say, “I need to borrow your Indian.”
+My grandfather had horses and he and my parents always made sure I had horses and ponies to ride.I can remember helping Mr. Todden, a retired US Calvary officer, break horses.
+Mr. Todden would work his unbroken horses on a lunge line from the ground.
+When he had them ready for a rider, he would stop by my dad’s filling station and say, “I need to borrow your Indian.”
 I was the Indian.
 I was only seven.
-I’ve always been interested in Horsemanship.
+I’ve always been interested in horsemanship.
 Its a talent I’m thankful I could develop.

 I’m very interesting in breeding quality stock.
 I have faithfully participated in the various registries for miniature horses and the Olde English Southdown sheep.
 I don’t show.
 It was an easy compromise, and a necessary one, with my husband Bill.
 Our week-ends, our Sabbaths and our family didn’t leave us any time for horse shows.

 I love and respect my animals for all the ways they serve and benefit us.
 We share with them the gift of life and I am thankful for them.

 In 2011, Janette wanted to simplify her life, and asked if we’d manage the sheep flock.
 Aside from raising a bottle lamb for a neighbor as a kid, I didn’t have much experience with sheep.
 My husband/her son, Ben, on the other hand, had been helping his mom as amateur vet, herder, and butcher since early high school.
 We had some spare pasture grass, so the flock moved to our house.